 - Improved stability of background operations (file functions)

 - Prevent operations from pausing when screen is turned off

 TC's new video player and EQ.
 Read More

 Total Commander, which only graduated to the "final" status yesterday, made it all the way to the Play Store today, along with all three of its plugins: FTP, LAN, and WebDAV.
 This event concluded the saga that started back in July of last year when the very first preview release was unveiled by Christian Ghisler, the author of the wildly popular application for Windows.

 The fate of Total Commander's Play Store listing has been up in the air until only recently, when Christian confirmed he indeed/ decided to go through with it and deal with potential support issues.
+At the time of the original release, available only via sideloading, Christian stated to us that TC was unlikely to ever show up in the Market.
 Read More